stephenpalgeorge/ARCHIVED_finch-sass/notes.md

+- typography module:
+  - add 'text-shadow' property.

 - layout module properties:
-  - display: might be worth breaking this up into 3 or 4 different files as it will include grid and flexbox
+  - display: might be worth breaking this up into 3 or 4 different files as it will include grid and flexbox.

 ## possible text style considerations:
 ```scss